-This course facilitates a deeper understanding of applied musculoskeletal anatomy and the biomechanics associated with human motion through practical application.
+Clinical Kinesiology Lab component facilitates a deeper understanding of applied musculoskeletal anatomy and the biomechanics associated with human motion through practical application.
 Through discovery learning students will begin to develop skills for the process of palpation, locating anatomical landmarks and muscular tissue.